nexssp/cli/nexss-config/commands/set.md

 # Config Get

-Sets config data in the config file \_nexss.yml
+Sets a config data in the config file `_nexss.yml`.

 ## Examples